Goga-Rid/Gendiff/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Goga-Rid/frontend-project-46/workflows/hexlet-check/badge.svg)](https://github.com/Goga-Rid/frontend-project-46/actions)

+# Gendiff

-# Gendiff: Gendiff — is a console utility that takes two data structures as input and outputs their differences in the course of former changes.
+***Gendiff — is a console utility that takes two data structures as input and outputs their differences in the course of former changes.***

 ## Information about features